 Application guidelines available HERE.
 Due November 1, 2019.

 CUSP strives to give a voice to adventurous creators and performing artists of diverse backgrounds.
 In an effort to minimize the gender gap in music composition, we recently launched CoLab, which will provide professional opportunities and mentorship to young female and non-binary composers in the Northeast Ohio region.

-The two participants below were chosen to compose new works in 2019 for No Exit, one of Cleveland’s most well-respected new music ensembles.
-By workshopping their music with the performers in a rehearsal setting, CoLab participants will receive in-depth experience composing collaboratively with professional musicians.
-The project will culminate in a world premiere performance at Re:Sound, CUSP’s annual four-day new music festival that will take place June 6-9, 2019 at venues throughout Cleveland.
+We’ll be selecting two high school age participants to compose new works in 2019-2020 for Cleveland-based percussionist Torrell Moss.
+By workshopping their music with Moss in a rehearsal setting, CoLab participants will receive in-depth experience collaborating with professional musicians.
+The project will culminate in a world premiere performance at Re:Sound, CUSP’s annual four-day new music festival that will take place June 4-7, 2020 at venues throughout Cleveland.